apostrophecms/starter-kit-pro-essentials/README.md

 ## Starting Up In Development

-First, `git clone` the boilerplate project and push it up to your own git repository under an appropriate name, matching your choice of `shortName`, for ongoing work.
+First, `git clone` the Starter Kit and push it up to your own git repository under an appropriate name, matching your choice of `shortName`, for ongoing work.

 Then type: